BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

+- Use plain language.
+Replace technical jargon with simple, everyday words.
+-
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?